Posted: 25 June 2018, 9:00 p.m. EDT

 Fernandes cited Boeing’s ecoDemonstrator program — which test flies new technologies, including plant-based biofuel, every year on a commercial airliner — and referred to the eVTOL vehicle being test flown by Aurora Flight Sciences, the Virginia-based company acquired by Boeing last year.
 Aurora Flight Sciences CEO John Langford is the president of AIAA.

 New eVTOL aircraft promise a market for electric flight for commutes from a city to the suburbs by being cleaner and quieter than conventional helicopters, said Rodin Lyasoff, CEO of Silicon Valley-based A^3 by Airbus.
 The eVTOL aircraft being test flown by A^3 is the Vahana, which will begin test flights to transition from vertical to horizontal flight in August, according to a spokeswoman for the company.

-Participants in the panel discussion "Need for Speed," June 25 at the 2018 AIAA AVIATION Forum in Atlanta.
+Participants in the panel discussion "New Paradigms in Aviation," June 25 at the 2018 AIAA AVIATION Forum in Atlanta.

 Improvements in automation have made automated assembly lines less costly in car manufacturing factories, Lyasoff said, adding he is curious what can be leveraged from that industry method when eVTOL vehicles such as the Vahana complete the testing and regulation stages and are ready for mass production.

 Additive manufacturing is another increasingly mainstream production method that promises lower costs and easier creation of aircraft parts in complex shapes, but “it has to be done with significant care,” said Jack O’Banion, vice president of strategy and customer requirements with Advanced Development Programs at Lockheed Martin, also known as Lockheed Martin Skunk Works.

 The challenge for additive manufacturing of aircraft parts is certifying them for safety with regulators, O’Banion said, calling certification “a whole science in itself.”